KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 9. K-mer counting
 -----------------

 A k-mer (`ref <https://bioinfologics.github.io/post/2018/09/17/k-mer-counting-part-i-introduction/>`_) is just a sequence of k characters in a string (or nucleotides in a DNA sequence).
 It is known that contigs that belong to the same genome have similar k-mer composition.
-Here, we make use of the ``78mbp_metagenome.bacteria.fna`` generated in the previous step as this had only bacterial contigs without any known contamination.
+Here, we compute k-mer frequencies of only the bacterial contigs.

 This step does the following: